NCAS-CMS/cfdm/docs/source/philosophy.rst

 Version |release| for version |version| of the CF conventions.

-The basic requirement of the reference implementation is to represent the logical CF data model in memory with a package of Python classes, and no further features.
+The basic requirement of the reference implementation is to represent the logical :ref:`CF data model <CF-data-model>` in memory with a package of Python classes, with no further features.
 However, to be useful, the implementation must also have practical functionality to read, write, inspect, and modify netCDF datasets.

 In order to satisfy both needs there is a stand-alone core implementation, the :ref:`cfdm.core <class_core>` package, that